ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ### Create SQLite database file

-We will store our `Task` data in a SQLite database.
-Open Terminal tool window in IntelliJ IDEA and type this command to create a new SQLite database file in database folder.
+We will store our `Task` data in an SQLite database.
+Open the Terminal tool window in IntelliJ IDEA and type the following commands to create a database folder, then a new SQLite database file.

 ```
 $ mkdir database
 $ touch database/database.sqlite
 ```

-### Connect to database
+### Connect to an SQLite database

-Before we retrieve data from SQLite, we need to connect to it first.
-Use the `Database` class to connect database by providing `url` and passing the `driver` to it.
+We need to establish a connection to our SQLite database before we can perform any database operations.
+We'll use Kotlin's `Database` class to connect to our database by providing a `url` parameter with the file path to our instance and setting the database driver to `org.sqlite.JDBC`.
+We'll also set the `TransactionManager` isolation level to `TRANSACTION_SERIALIZABLE`, which ensures the database engine processes transactions as they are received.

 ```
 Database.connect(